maxprograms-com/TypesXLIFF/docs/json.md

 # JSON Conversion

-> **Note:** The JSON conversion classes (`XliffToJson` and `JsonToXliff`) are new and have not yet been fully tested with real-world XLIFF files.
-Use with caution in production until test coverage is in place.

 TypesXLIFF supports lossless round-trip conversion between XLIFF documents and JSON, powered by the [TypesXML](https://github.com/rmraya/TypesXML) JSON conversion API.

 ## Why JSON?